An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2016

 This web page shows only a small excerpt of our Shingler research.
 Another 230 words (16 lines of text) covering the year 1567 is included under the topic Early Shingler History in all our PDF Extended History products.

 More information is included under the topic Early Shingler Notables in all our PDF Extended History products.

 Some of the first settlers of this family name were:

-Shingler Settlers in the United States in the 17th Century
+Shingler Settlers in United States in the 17th Century

-Shingler Settlers in the United States in the 18th Century
+Shingler Settlers in United States in the 18th Century

 The Shingler Family Crest was acquired from the Houseofnames.com archives.
 The Shingler Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.